TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 - As an application, I wish to retrieve the most current pathways files for an agency
   - Most current GTFS-static release, which includes the pathways.txt, stops.txt and levels.txt files will be returned
   - request will be identified by agency
+  - user will be able to specify a minimum confidence level

 ### Specifications
-- There will be one API path that will take agency_id, url to zip file will be returned
+- There will be one API path that will take agency_id, and an optional minimum confidence level
+- A url/uri to zip file and a confidence level of the data will be returned
-- We should be returning the GTFS static file from the agency, believe that will include pathways data
+- The file returned is a GTFS static file which includes GTFS-pathways data

 ## Flex Consumer API - v1.0:
 ### Use Cases
 - As an application, I want to retrieve the most current GTFS-Flex data  GTFS-Flexible Trips file for an agency
   - A zip file with GTFS-Flexible Trips files (location_groups.txt, locations.geojson, stop_times.txt) and GTFS-Booking Rules files will be returned
-  - Question is if these files are part of a GTFS release and if we should just return the release.
-For now I left pathways and flex separately assuming we will get flex and pathways data from separate sources, at least initially.
+  - Return a GTFS static file which includes GTFS-Flex v2 data including files and fields from the FlexibleTrips and BookingRules extensions
+  - user will be able to specify a minimum confidence level

 ### Specifications
-- There will be one API path that will take agency_id, url to zip file will be returned
+- There will be one API path that will take agency_id, and an optional minimum confidence level
+- A url/uri to zip file and confidencel level of the data will be returned
+- The file returned is a GTFS static file which includes GTFS-Flex v2 data

 ## OSW Consumer API - v1.0:
 ### Use Cases
 - As an application, I want to retrieve the most current OSW data by bounding box
   - OSW data within the bounding box will be returned
   - data will be returned as a g-zip'd geojson file
+  - user will be able to specify a minimum confidence level

 ### Specifications
-- There will be one API path that will take a bounding box, url to gzip json file will be returned
+- There will be one API path that will take a bounding box, and an optional minimum confidence level
+- A uri/url to gzip json file will be returned and the confidence level of data will be returned